ola357/Rides/README.md

-ide-My-Way is a carpooling web application
+Ride-My-Way is a carpooling web application